Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 - Android SDK
 - Xcode

+### 2. Create new flutter application

-### 2. Create new flutter application with both Android and iOS platform enabled.
+Create new flutter application with both Android and iOS platform enabled.

+### 3. Set Package Name

-### 3. Select project type as Application and provide respective package name.
+Select project type as Application and provide respective package name.

+### 4. Set Project Language

-### 4. Select specific language support for both Android and iOS and click finish to create the project.
+Select specific language support for both Android and iOS and click finish to create the project.

 ![flutter_project_creation](https://github.com/Fiserv/zelle-turnkey-solutions/assets/114585394/de019f59-c08b-4c4e-9a07-e50d1d5eabac)

+### 5. Create Zelle dart class

-### 5. Once project has created navigate to lib folder and create dart class with respective widget to lauch Zelle.
+Once project has created navigate to lib folder and create dart class with respective widget to lauch Zelle.

+### 6. Create a Method Channel

-### 6. To create a bridge between native and dart, First construct the channel.
+To create a bridge between native and dart, First construct the channel.
 Use a Method channel with a single platform method that returns the data from dart to native and wise versa.

+### 7. Provide Channel Name

-### 7. The client and host sides of a channel are connected through a channel name passed in the channel constructor.
+The client and host sides of a channel are connected through a channel name passed in the channel constructor.

 ### 8. All channel names used in single app must be unique; prefix the channel name with a unique ‘domain prefix’.
 - Example: static const platform = MethodChannel(‘zellesdk.launch’);